wilfvernon/rails-debugging-practice/README.md

 # Rails Debugging Practice

 _A colleague and I were working on a Harry Potter app for fun.
 It's currently terrible and needs some work.
 Your goal is to get this application to full functionality.
-Read and understand the source code, read the below deliverables, and make the necessary changes/additions, to get the app to work_
+Read the deliverables below, read and understand the source code, work through any errors, and make any necessary changes/additions, to get the app to work_

 ## Deliverables